dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 » The IsAddin property of the Workbook object is True.

-» The workbook window is hidden and can’t be unhidden by choosing View ➪
+» The workbook window is hidden and can't be unhidden by choosing View ➪

 Window ➪ Unhide.

-» The workbook isn’t a member of the Workbooks collection.
-Rather, it’s in the AddIns collection.
+» The workbook isn't a member of the Workbooks collection.
+Rather, it's in the AddIns collection.

 You can convert any workbook file to an add-in, but not all workbooks are good

 candidates.
-Because add-ins are always hidden, you can’t display worksheets or
+Because add-ins are always hidden, you can't display worksheets or

 chart sheets contained in an add-in.
-However, you can access an add-in’s VBA Sub
+However, you can access an add-in's VBA Sub

 and Function procedures and display dialog boxes contained on UserForms.